AlirezaSN/AlirezaSN.github.io/_pages/about.md

 Hey there! 👋

 I'm Alierza Sadeghi Nasab.
 Currently, I am **PhD candidate** at [Arak University](http://araku.ac.ir).
-I got my MSc. and BSc. degrees from [Iran University of Science and Technology](http://www.iust.ac.ir) in 2018 and 2020 respectively.
-I'm also hold the position of **project team manager** at [Gandom software group](http://gandom.co).
+I got my BSc. and MSc. degrees from [Iran University of Science and Technology](http://www.iust.ac.ir) in 2018 and 2020 respectively.
+I also hold the position of **project team manager** at [Gandom software group](http://gandom.co).
 More detailed information about my educational and industrial background can be found [here](https://alirezasn.github.io/cv/).

 ## Research Interests 🔬